digitalenggph/RDO_PowerBI/README.md

 My case falls under case II.7.
 Have a read on it (it's on the link) 😉 <br>
 It states that my RDO should be where my place of residence is. <br>

-To cut the personal anecdote short, I have to pay this, but do not know exactly where I should process this kind of stuff. <br>
+To cut the personal anecdote short, I have to pay this tax dues 🥹, but do not know exactly where I should process this kind of stuff. <br>
 Hence, my quest 🚵‍♀️🚵‍♀️ for RDO office mapping 📌 begins. <br>

 ## How it should be used: